- Print

 Enable Backblaze B2

 Before you begin: You must have a Backblaze B2 Cloud Storage account.
-You can sign up here.
 If you already have a Backblaze account and the left navigation menu contains a B2 Cloud Storage section, your account is already enabled for Backblaze B2.

-- Sign in to your Backblaze account.
+- Sign in to the Backblaze web console.

 - Under Enabled Products, select the checkbox to enable B2 Cloud Storage.